Saint-Alfred, Quebec

 Saint-Alfred (/fr/) is a municipality in the Municipalité régionale de comté Beauce-Centre in Quebec, Canada.
 It is part of the Chaudière-Appalaches region and the population is 519 as of 2021.
-It is named after Alfred the Great and as a tribute to Joseph-Alfred Langlois, Bishop of Valleyfield.
+It is named after Alfred the Great and as a tribute to Joseph-Alfred Langlois, Bishop of the Diocese of Valleyfield.

+History

+Saint-Alfred was created in 1950 when sections of Saint-François-Ouest, Saint-Victor-de-Tring and Saint-Benoît-Labre were merged to create the new municipality.